MicrosoftDocs/bot-docs/articles/includes/telemetry-javascript-main.md

     ```

     > [!TIP]
-    > This uses the _restify_ `bodyParser` function. _restify_ is a "A Node.js web service framework optimized for building semantically correct RESTful web services ready for production use at scale. restify optimizes for introspection and performance, and is used in some of the largest Node.js deployments on Earth. ” See the [restify](http://restify.com) web site for more information.
+    > This uses the _restify_ `bodyParser` function. _restify_ is a "A Node.js web service framework optimized for building semantically correct RESTful web services ready for production use at scale. restify optimizes for introspection and performance, and is used in some of the largest Node.js deployments on Earth."
+See the [restify](http://restify.com) web site for more information.

     Node.js which follows the CommonJS module system, and the built in `require` function to include modules that exist in separate files.

 At this point the preliminary work to enable telemetry using Application Insights is done.
-You can run your bot locally using the bot emulator and then go into Application Insights to see what is being logged such as response time, overall app health, and general running information.
+You can run your bot locally using the bot emulator and then go into Application Insights to see what is being logged, such as response time, overall app health, and general running information.